 Question: The Sumerian King List has longer lives for the kings before the deluge than the kings who lived after the Flood, which certainly ties in with Genesis.
 However, when I took a look at the Sumerian King List the kings before the Flood lived to be something like 28,000 years or 8 Sars as the Sumerians used to measure their time.
 Adam and his children lived long lives, 900 years or so, but none of his family made it to 1,000 years old, let alone 28,000 years.
 Do you know why the Sumerians had such long time spans for their early kings?

 Answer: The record passed down to us through Abraham, Moses and the scribes assigned to the task of preserving the Scriptures contains the exact years that Adam and his family lived because Adam was aware of how long he’d been alive.
-Adam was raised at close quarters to the Lord God - Yahweh, and the Lord informed Adam all that he needed to know including the years of his life.
+Adam was raised at close quarters to the Lord God - Yahweh, and the Lord informed Adam and Eve of everything that they needed to know - including the years of Adam's life.
 "Hear me, you heavens!
 Listen, earth!
-For the LORD has spoken: "I reared children and brought them up" (Isa 1:2).
+For the LORD has spoken: 'I reared children and brought them up'" (Isa 1:2).

 The Sumerians knew Adam and his family lived long, but how long, was not so easy for them to quantify.
 The method they had of measuring time using Sars plays an important role too.
 Strictly speaking a Sar is 3,600 years.
 But Irving Finkel, who is an Assyriologist at the British Museum, explains that although Sar means 3,600 the Mesopotamians could use it to mean any number which is large.
 For instance, today we use the word “myriad” to mean any number which is massive; although strictly speaking myriad means 10,000.
 The Sumerians might say, “may the moon god keep you well for a Sar, (3,600 years),” which means may you enjoy good health for a long time.
 Or we may say, “I looked up at the night-time sky and saw myriads of stars."
 Both examples mean many.